 Ending your meth addiction starts with medically supervised meth detox.
 During this process, your body cleans the drug and other toxins from your system.
 You stop being physically dependent on the drug for daily living.
-You also gain readiness for rehab treatment, where you learn to stay away from drugs and alcohol.
+You also gain readiness for the rehab treatment, where you learn to stay away from drugs and alcohol.

 What Is Meth Detox?

 When you stop using meth, you go through the physical and psychological symptoms of withdrawal.
 The more meth you used throughout each day, the worse these symptoms feel.
 But being in a medically supervised meth detox keeps you safe and comfortable throughout this important process.
 It also keeps you safe from potential relapse, a mistake that proves deadly for many people after withdrawal begins.

 Attempting meth detox without professional help feels agonizing.
 To the contrary, being under medical supervision and care helps you feel supported.
 Through this medical attention, you avoid dangerous complications.
 Treatment professionals watch your vital signs and tailor your treatment according to your individual needs.